mackr2015/UbuntuUseful-commands/Readme.md

 - use the WP CLI commands to perform search & replace
 - This command performs search and replace with addition flags and stores the results in the separate file
+- Instead of applying changes to the live database, it exports the modified SQL to a new path specified below.
+Live database remains unchanged.
 - `wp search-replace 'old_string' 'new_string' --precise --all-tables --export=path/to/your/file.sql`